Bristol Bridges Walk: Route

 The walk starts in Bristol's Castle Park by crossing Bristol Bridge, the oldest of the bridges.
 It briefly returns to Castle Park one more time by crossing St. Philips Bridge and Castle Ditch Bridge and then moves back and forth across between the quarters of Redcliffe and Old Market via Temple Bridge and two modern bridges named Valentine and Meads Reach Bridge.
 The architecture along this stretch is dominated by storehouses from Bristol's merchant past, but becomes increasingly modern closer to Bristol's commercial district.
 A highlight is Isambard Kingdom Brunel's Temple Meads railway station through which the route passes.

 The next bridge on the route is Bath Bridge, a double bridge consisting of two separate structures that are both crossed.
 The route then continues along a modern hiking and cycling route underneath the platforms of Temple Meads station and via two of the newest bridges, Brock's Bridge and St Philips Footbridge.
 It then continues on a footpath along a stretch of Bristol's New Cut to the blue Temple Meads Relief Line Bridge.
-The route passes the TV studios in the old paintworks area before crossing the New Cut again via a rope suspension bridge.
-The route then continues through Sparke Evans Park to St. Philip's Causeway Bridge.
+The route passes the TV studios in the Paintworks area before crossing the New Cut again via a rope suspension bridge.
+The route then continues through Sparke Evans Park to St Philip's Causeway Bridge.
 The route crosses through St Philip's Marsh to the Feeder Canal, where the it uses Barton Hill Bridge to cross into Netham Park.
 At Netham Lock it rejoins the River Avon and crosses New Brislington Bridge into the suburb of St Anne's.
 The path continues along disused docks that are remnants from the Industrial Revolution to St Anne's Footbridge, the easternmost point of the walk.